Learning Outcomes

 There are important exceptions where an identification procedure is not needed, even if a witness claims to recognise the suspect.
 These include:

-- where it is not practicable to hold a procedure (e.g., the witness is unavailable)
+- where it is not practicable to hold a procedure (e.g., critical witness is unavailable for a prolonged period and no alternative can be arranged)

-- where the suspect's identity is not in dispute (e.g., the suspect admits being present and the witness's account matches)
+- where the suspect's identity is not in dispute (e.g., the suspect admits being present and the witness’s account of presence matches)

-- where the witness already knows the suspect well (e.g., family, close friends, or regular associates)
+- where the witness already knows the suspect well (e.g., regular association over time), such that a procedure would serve no useful purpose

 Key Term: known to the witness